-6. In addition to the prescribed tolls for the conveyance of Regulations as to ticles the said Commissioner may charge a reasonable sum for tolls. articles, the said Commissioner may charge a reasonable sum for loading and unloading: Provided always that the owners of goods shall be at liberty to employ their own servants for loading and unloading, subject to the regulations in force for the time being for the working of the said railway.
+7. In addition to the prescribed tolls for the conveyance of articles, Regulations as to tolls the said Commissioner may charge a reasonable sum for loading and Provided always that the owners of goods shall be at liberty to employ their own servants for loading and unloading, subject to the regulations in force for the time being for the working of the said railway.

-7. The weight of all articles, except stone and timber, shall Weight how deterbe determined according to the usual avoirdupois weight; with respect to stone and timber, fourteen cubic feet of stone, and forty cubic feet of hard wood, and fifty cubic feet of other timber, shall be deemed one ton weight, and so on in proportion for any smaller quantity: Provided that any less quantity than half a ton may be charged as half a ton.
+8. The weight of all articles, except stone and timber, shall be Weight, how deterdetermined according to the usual avoirdupois weight; with respect mined. to stone and timber, fourteen cubic feet of stone, and forty cubic feet of hard wood, and fifty cubic feet of other timber, shall be deemed one ton weight, and so on in proportion for any smaller quantity: Provided that any less quantity than half a ton may be charged as half a ton.

-8. Notwithstanding the rate of tolls hereinbefore prescribed, the Tolls for separate said Commissioner may lawfully demand the tolls following, for parcels. small packages and single articles of no great weight, that is to say-
+9. Notwithstanding the rate of tolls hereinbefore prescribed, the Tolls for separate said Commissioner may lawfully demand the tolls following for small packages and single articles of no great weight, that is to

-- For the carriage of any parcel not exceeding twenty-eight pounds in weight, not exceeding One Penny per mile each: - For any parcel not exceeding fifty-six pounds in weight, not exceeding Three Halfpence per mile each: - For any parcel not exceeding one hundred and twelve pounds in weight, not exceeding Twopence per mile each; and not exceeding One Penny per mile each for every additional fifty-six pounds in weight: - For the carriage of any one boiler, cylinder, or single piece of machinery, or single piece of timber or stone or other single article, the weight of which shall exceed four tons, the said Commissioner may demand such sum as he shall think fit:
+- For the carriage of parcels not exceeding twenty-eight pounds in weight, not exceeding One Penny per mile each: - For parcels exceeding twenty-eight pounds and not exceeding fifty-six pounds in weight, not exceeding Three Halfpence per mile each: - For parcels exceeding fifty-six pounds and not exceeding one hundred and twelve pounds in weight, not exceeding Twopence per mile each, and not exceeding One Penny per mile each for every additional fifty-six pounds in weight: - For the carriage of any one boiler, cylinder, or single piece of machinery, or single piece of timber or stone, or other single article, the weight of which shall exceed four tons, the said Commissioner may demand such sum as he shall think fit: